AZELAIC ACID

 Disease/Condition Glossary

 Acne vulgaris is a skin condition caused when the hair follicles are plugged with oil and dead skin cells.
 Whiteheads, blackheads, pimples, cysts, and nodules are all types of acne.
-It commonly occurs in teenagers though all age groups are affected.
+It commonly occurs in teenagers, although all age groups are affected.
 Symptoms include blackheads, pus-filled pimples, and large/red bumps.
 Break-outs can happen on the face, neck, back, shoulders, and chest.
 The risk factors for acne are hormonal changes, polycystic ovarian syndrome (PCOS), poor sleep, stress, smoking, dermatological and cosmetic products with high oil content, and genetic conditions.
 Treatment involves antibiotics, retinoids, and topical products with diet and lifestyle changes.

 FAQs